questsin/cheats/cheatsheets/datascience/CEH.md

 - linux cli
 - how to open a ticket what/when/how/examples/output snippet

-## review
+# todo
 - Mr robot
-- Ip and subnets
-- Icmp
-- owasp top 10 A2 threats
-- docs  3 4 5 6 7 8 9
 - flashcard
 - qizes
 - quiz review
 - la practice exams
 - Udemy exam

+## review
+- Ip and subnets
+- Icmp
+- owasp top 10 A2 threats
+- docs  3 4 5 6 7 8 9
 - NMAP
 - Metasploit
 - IOT Hacking